Here’s a sample YAML file that uses most of the supported settings for infrastructure as code. Use it to get started with your own

 - Each service should have a

-startCommandunless it’s a Docker service in which case Render uses the command in your Dockerfile.
+startCommandunless it’s a Docker service.
+For Docker services, Render users the command in your

 render.yaml can omit a repo.
 If a repo is missing, it is assumed to be the repo the YAML file is in.
 The specified repo must be accessible to you.